uc-kokengna/it3038c-scripts/Project3/README.md

 ##### 2. User will need to change "-FilePath" paramater to generate HTML report in another folder/directory (e.g. Desktop).

 ### Execution
 ##### Method 1: Manually copy and paste the entire code in ISE.
-Change the "-FilePath" parameter to a more accessible friendly area and execute.
+Change the "-FilePath" parameter (bottom in script) to a more accessible friendly area, such as your desktop, and execute.
 ```Powershell
 $Report | Out-File -FilePath .\Desktop\Computer-Information-Report.html
 ```